gabrieleteotino/bluish-capsule/content/post/2018-06-05-using-ansible-to-setup-my-machine.md

 author: Gabriele Teotino
 tags: ["ansible", "linux", "ubuntu", "vscode", "postman"]
 categories: ["devops"]
-draft: true
+draft: false
 ---

 The deployment of the software will be made with [ansible-pull](https://docs.ansible.com/ansible/2.4/ansible-pull.html), without a remote machine.
-This is a little different from the classic client server deployment used with ansible and is in a way simpler.
+This is a little different from the classic client server deployment used with ansible and is, in a way, simpler.

 <!--more-->